 Implied Chords

-This solo is in C major and, not surprisingly, contains many C chords.
-Most of these C chords are arpeggiated.
+This solo is in C major and, not surprisingly, has many C chords.
+Most of these chords are arpeggiated.
 The smoothest sound will be achieved by holding down the entire implied C chord.
 For example, the two measures after the pickup note are derived from a C chord.
-Beginning at the pickup, hold a C chord and pluck the notes as notated.
-These notes will ring together and produce a rich harmony.
+Beginning at the pickup, hold a C chord and simply pluck the notes, allowing them to ring together and produce a rich harmony.

 Implied C Chords